 For example, you can use a Campus Editing solution to work with the basic building blocks of data modeling—fields, domains, and subtypes—in ArcGIS Pro and review advanced data modeling functionality such as contingent values and attribute rules.

-You can open the design views by right-clicking a layer or table in the Contents pane or a feature class or table in the Catalog pane, choosing Design from the context menu, and clicking one of the following: Domains, Fields, Subtypes, Attribute Rules, or Contingent Values.
+You can open the data design views by right-clicking a layer or table in the Contents pane or a feature class or table in the Catalog pane, choosing Data Design from the context menu, and clicking one of the following: Domains, Fields, Subtypes, Attribute Rules, or Contingent Values.

 In the following screen capture, a few layers from the Campus Editing data model have been added to a map.

 Each of these layers contains a number of fields that describe the properties or attributes of that layer.
-For example, the Building layer represents a collection of campus buildings, and the layer has fields to describe each of the building's properties, such as the name of the building, the type of building it is, the size of the building, and so on.
+For example, the Buildings layer represents a collection of campus buildings, and the layer has fields to describe each of the building's properties, such as the name of the building, the type of building it is, the size of the building, and so on.
 All of this information is stored as fields in a table, the most fundamental of building blocks.

 Domains allow you to model specific values to be used on the fields in your layers.
 They offer a way to enforce data integrity in your data model by restricting the input on any particular field to a list or range of valid values.
 By creating a domain and applying it to a field, you are limiting the choice of values available for that field.
 This decreases the possibility of entering invalid information while editing, therefore increasing the integrity of your data model overall.